vendidero/woocommerce-germanized/readme.txt

 Unfortunately not every Theme does implement WooCommerce in the way it's meant to be or differs from the original structure which leads to layout and/or compatibility issues.
 Out of that reason we have developed [VendiPro](https://vendidero.de/vendipro) which perfectly fits all Germanized Options and is optimized for German Market.

+= Email Attachments not showing in Order Confirmation Email =

+In most times you have a wrong configuration within your Germanized Email settings.
+The order confirmation email sent to the customer after an order has been made is called "Processing Order".
+The email called "New Order" is the email sent to the Administrator which serves as a notification only - so make sure you have "Processing Order" selected within the Germanized settings.

 = Want to file a Bug or improve Germanized? =

 Bug reports may be filed via our [GitHub repository](https://github.com/vendidero/woocommerce-germanized).